Entradas de]

 • Disadvantages: Prone to bubbles or delamination at bonding layers, slightly less reliable than electroplating.

-(3) Etching: Precision in Circuit Patterning
+(3) Aguafuerte: Precision in Circuit Patterning

 • Etching thick copper is significantly more difficult than standard foils.
 Acidic etchants (P.EJ., ferric chloride solution) se usan, with time and temperature (30–40℃) precisely controlled to maintain accuracy.